hudua/azureml-databricks/azure-ml-pipelines/pytorch/set_up_guide.md

 Here are a few steps to do this:

 1. Create a compute cluster in Azure ML, by going to Compute --> Compute clusters --> Create new.
-Be sure to select a GPU SKU
+Be sure to select a GPU SKU.
 2. Create a datastore (to storage account) connection in Azure ML, by going to Datastores --> New datstore.
 3. Create a dataset in Azure ML, by going to Datasets --> Create dataset from datastore.
-Be sure to pick File as Dataset type (and select all the files)
+Be sure to pick File as Dataset type (and select all the files).

 By assumption, the dataset folder is expected to be organized as such, and data can be downloaded here: https://azureopendatastorage.blob.core.windows.net/testpublic/temp/fowl_data.zip